GajanSoorian/job-worker-service/design/DesginDocument.md

 Action Authorization: Application logic that links job id with user id can be used to check priviledge for

-### Protobuf Schema
+### gRPC

-Serialization library - Flatbuffers.
+Service APIs will be gRPC endpoints.

+Serialization/De-serialization library to be used with gRPC consideration - Flatbuffers vs google Protobuf:

 I ran a small PoC to benchmark serializing and deserializing performance of Google Protobuf and Flatbuffers for a simple message(string and int) of size 8 kb.
 The flatbuffer lib performance was promising:
 	Pros: Flatbuffers have an almost negligible de-serialization time compared to protobuf
 	Cons: The serialized payload size was 9% larger than the payload serialized by protobuf Nice bonus: Flatbuffers schema compiler can generate .fbs schema from a proto file.

-Payload size, Flexibility, learning curve for Flatbuffers will be evaluated and a switch will be made to protobuf if the trade off is not worth it.
+Payload size, flexibility, learning curve for Flatbuffers will be evaluated and a switch will be made to protobuf if the trade off is not worth it.

-Protobuf schema is define [here](api/proto/jobService.proto).
-Flatbuffer schema is defined [here]().
+Protobuf schema is define [here](../api/proto/jobService.proto).
+Flatbuffer schema is defined [here](../api/fbs/jobService.fbs).